Creative Spring

 I made a little shift in how I prioritize this spring.
 With several ongoing projects I had to keep a steady ship, and what had to go first was to update about the progress on social media.

-…a bit ironic, since I probably never had more in progress stuff to share, like, ever.
-But I was working on four projects (not simultaneously, and with different deadlines) and the start-up meetings and communication about the different projects went on from January and was completed this week.
-(First week of June)
+…which a bit ironic, since I probably never had more in progress stuff to share, like, ever.
+But I was working on four projects (not simultaneously, but overlapping) and the start-up meetings and communication about the different projects went on from January and the projects were completed the first week of June 2025.

 Last picture of Kode bok boat